JuergenGutsch/blog/_source/_posts/2021-07-12-aspnetcore6-hot-reload.md

 This is the next part of the [ASP.NET Core on .NET 6 series]({% post_url aspnetcore6-01.md %}).
 In this post, I'd like to have a look at the .NET 6 support for Hot Reload.

 In the preview 3, Microsoft started to add support for Hot Reload, which automatically gets started when you write `dotnet watch`.
 The preview 4 also includes support for Hot Reload in Visual Studio.
-Currently I'm using the preview 5 to play around with Hot Reload.
+Currently, I'm using the preview 5 to play around with Hot Reload.

 ## Playing around with Hot Reload